 Written by Masih Tazhibi:

-Foreword: Diffuse Intrinsic Pontine Glioma (DIPG) is a pediatric, metastatic brainstem tumor that is extremely fatal.
+Foreword: Diffuse Intrinsic Pontine Glioma (DIPG) is a pediatric, malignant brainstem tumor that is fatal.
 Past efforts in improving patient outcomes have been universally futile as this tumor has consistently evaded desperate efforts at therapy due to staunch physiological and bureaucratic complications.
 While such factors contributed to previous stagnation in the field, an array of promising therapeutic strategies are newly emerging.
 Nonetheless, even the most aggressive interventions currently offer only marginal survival benefit, are highly experimental, and rely on enrollment in extremely selective clinical trials with historically low racial and socioeconomic diversity.
 As such, in this paper I will first provide a comprehensive account of the pathogenesis, clinical presentation, and current standard of care for DIPG; next, I will highlight promising treatment avenues and their reliance on clinical trials; then, I will discuss the neurocognitive and family impacts associated with diagnosis and treatment of pediatric brain tumors; lastly, I will raise particularly potent questions about healthcare equity, the patient-physician relationship, and eliminating disparities in translational medicine.

 DIPG & Current Standards